 We are committed to protecting your medical information, and are required by law to do so.
 This Notice of Privacy Practices (the “Notice”) applies to all of the records of your care and generated by St. Anthony’s Medical Center and its affiliated facilities, whether made by St. Anthony’s Medical Center personnel, your personal doctor, or companies that we contract with to perform certain duties on our behalf.
 Your personal doctor may have different policies or notices regarding the doctor’s use and disclosure of your medical information created in the doctor’s office or clinic.

-We are required by law to provide you with this Notice and must comply with the Notice that is currently in effect.
+We are required by law to maintain the privacy of your medical information, provide you with this Notice, and comply with the Notice that is currently in effect.
 This Notice will tell you about the ways in which we may use and disclose your medical information.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.
 With a few exceptions, we are required to obtain your authorization for the use and disclosure of information for reasons other than treatment, payment or health care operations.
 This Notice will list some of the reasons why we might use or disclose your medical information and provide examples of these uses and disclosures.
+We will notify you of any incidents with your information that compromise its security or privacy (these incidents are called breaches of your unsecured protected health information).
 We will provide you with a copy of the current Notice the first time you register at or are admitted to St. Anthony’s Medical Center or its affiliates for treatment or health care services as an inpatient or outpatient on or after April 14, 2003.
 We will also post a copy of the current Notice in the hospital building and in the buildings of our affiliated facilities.